ianhutomo/Autoencoder-using-PyTorch/README.md

-# Variational Autoencoder using PyTorch
+# Autoencoder using PyTorch

-Testing some implementation of Variational Auto Encoder (VAE) using PyTorch
+Testing some implementation of AutoEncoder using PyTorch

 - Denoising Auto Encoders
 - Variational Auto Encoders